theojachiet/odin-recipes/README.md

 I am quite happy with the result and the form interactivity even if i could go much further with animations and everything...
 The responsiveness is super bad tho, i will need to come back to that another time. <br>
 I also updated the index page mostly in terms of colors.

+## Update 3
+Another contribution.
+The website is looking so not cohesive ahah but this is still good practice and nicer than having unconnected pages for each project.
+This Dashboard page was really cool to build, the prettiest of the three i would say.
+I have pretty good responsiveness for the sideview on a computer with the cards and aside stacking up !
+But i am missing media queries for the phone layout where the sidebar would be on top.
+I think i'm not yet ready for that.